Marans eggs and chicks will not be available in 2025.

 Black Copper Marans and Blue Copper Marans mixed colour breeding pen

-When we set a dozen, Black/Blue Copper Marans eggs you get mostly black chicks hatching with the possibility of a couple of blue Marans chicks.
-We do not separate chicks by colours at the hatch but sell them as a group so you would get probably get both colours whether you pick them up or we ship you a dozen eggs.
+When you set a dozen eggs from us you get mostly Black Copper Marans chicks hatching with the possibility of a couple of Blue Marans chicks.
+We do not separate chicks by colours at the hatch but sell them as a group so you would probably get both colours whether you pick them up or we ship you a dozen eggs.

 Canadian National Poultry Show Armstrong, BC 2017